bavilona119-ship-it/airbnb-clone-project/README.md

 - A user can make multiple bookings
 - A property can have multiple bookings
 - A property can have multiple reviews
+Check if you created a section in your README.md file named Feature Breakdown

+README.md doesn't contain: ["Feature Breakdown"]